-These medications are known as phosphodiesterase-5 inhibitors (PDE5 inhibitors).They help to restrict the enzyme PDE5 which degrades cGMP, a molecule that relaxes the muscle tissues in the body.
-By inhibiting PDE5, these ED medications are able to relax the muscles present in the blood vessel walls.
-This ultimately leads to an improved blood flow where you need it most; your penis.
+Known as phosphodiesterase-5 inhibitors (PDE5 inhibitors), these medications help to restrict the enzyme PDE5 which degrades cGMP, a molecule that relaxes the muscle tissues in the body.
+By relaxing the muscles present in the blood vessel walls, this ultimately leads to an improved blood flow to your penis.

-Contrary to popular belief, ED medication like Viagra, Cialis or Tadalafil won't magically increase your sex drive or cause you to get random erection after you take it.
-They will still need you to be aroused in order for you to get hard.
-Thankfully for most healthy men, taking ED medication will help make getting an erection a much easier task.
+Contrary to popular belief, ED medication won't magically increase your sex drive or cause random erections after you take it.
+After you take the medication, you will still need to sexually aroused to get hard.
+Thankfully for many healthy men, ED medications will make getting an erection much easier.

 It is possible that these ED medication can cause mild side effects like:

-Unfortunately, you will not be able to purchase any oral ED medication over-the-counter You will need to see a doctor for a prescription.
+Unfortunately, you will not be able to purchase any oral ED medication over-the-counter in Singapore.
+You will need to see a doctor for a prescription.

-If prescription ED medication is not working or unsuitable for you, there are alprostadil injections that can be administered directly into the penis.
+If prescription ED medications do not work or are unsuitable for you, there are alprostadil injections that can be administered directly into the penis.
 These injections work by expanding your blood vessels, which increases the blood flow to your penis.

 These penile injections can quickly produce an erection, which can then last up to an hour.

-It is possible that penile injections can cause side effects like prolonged erection, mild bleeding, and in rare cases, the formation of fibrous tissues at and around the injection site.
+Penile injections can potentially cause side effects like priapism (prolonged erection), mild bleeding, and in rare cases, the formation of fibrous tissues at and around the injection site.

-If other ED treatments are found not to be effective, penile implants might be recommended by your doctor.
+If other ED treatments are not effective, penile implants might be recommended by your doctor.
 This ED treatment involves surgically inserting a small tube on both sides of your penis.
-These tubes can then be pumped with air to help erect your penis.
+These tubes are pumped with air to help erect your penis.

-Alprostadil urethral suppository can cause side effects like pain, burning sensation in the penis, and minor bleeding.
+Potential side effects can include pain, burning sensation in the penis, and minor bleeding.

 Vacuum restriction devices (also known as a penis pump) can be prescribed to treat ED.
 A hollow tube is placed over the penis and then connected to a pump (either operated by hand or battery).